-If you’re the Owner of the account, you can manage your subscription at any time by clicking on Plan&Billing in the User Menu.
+If you’re the account owner, you can manage your subscription anytime by clicking on Plan&Billing in the User Menu.

 Adding billing details

 Set your billing details before purchasing from the Invoicing details section.
 You’ll always be able to manage your billing details anytime.

 For EU users: insert the VAT code (if you are representing a company) to let Timeneye calculate your VAT exemption.

 Make sure to enter your credit card details, too.

 Select whether you'd like to be billed monthly or annually, and then click on Start subscription.
 From that moment on, you'll be charged automatically.